Andy Dick Gropes Ivanka Trump in Resurfaced Video

 Dick made headlines earlier this week after he was charged with groping a woman in Los Angeles.
 According to USA Today, city attorney's spokesman Frank Mateljan told The Associated Press misdemeanor sexual battery and battery charges were filed against Dick on Wednesday.
 He is set to be arraigned on July 18, per USA Today.

 This isn't the first time Dick has been accused of inappropriate behavior.
 In October, Dick told The Hollywood Reporter he was fired from a film.
 The outlet claimed the firing was over allegations of sexual harassment and misconduct on set.
-While Dick denied accusations of groping, he told THR "I might have kissed somebody on the cheek to say goodbye and then licked them.
+While Dick denied accusations of groping, he told THR, "I might have kissed somebody on the cheek to say goodbye and then licked them.
 That's my thing."